 In the modified intention to treat (mITT) analysis of the CENTAUR trial, the mean ALSFRS-R score at week 24 was 29.06 in the AMX0035 arm and 26.73 in the placebo arm; resulting in a difference of 2.32 points (95% CI: 0.18 to 4.47, p=0.034), which represented a 25.3% slowing of ALS disease progression over this time period.
 However, this mITT analysis was potentially problematic because it excluded two early deaths in the AMX0035 arm who received doses but did not complete a post-baseline ALSFRS-R assessment, assumed linearity in ALSFRS-R decline, and ignored deaths in the assessment of function.
 In a joint rank analysis conducted by the FDA (which combines function and survival into a single measure) using the ITT population (including the two early deaths) and multiple imputation for missing data, the result favored AMX0035, but was not statistically significant (rank of 12.0, p=0.079).
-Here is a survival into a single measure of the result favored AMX0035, but was not statistically significant (rank of 12.0, p=0.079).
+He is a contraction of the combine of the combine